 Bow River Spey Camps

-Whether you're trying out Spey casting to see if you like it or preparing for an upcoming trip, we can help you improve your Spey game.
-Classes are limited to 5 students.
-Whether you've never touched a Spey rod or are a seasoned veteran, there is a place here for you.
+Whether anglers are trying out Spey casting to see if they enjoy it or preparing for an upcoming trip, this program helps them elevate their Spey game.
+Classes are limited to 5–6 students.
+Whether someone has never touched a Spey rod or is a seasoned veteran, there is a place for every skill level.

 Successful Spey fishing, whether for trout or steelhead, encompasses many skills.
-We spend a good part of our year guiding and fishing for Salmon, Steelhead and Trout.
-We are fortunate to be exposed to many successes and failures, both our own and those of our clients.
-Over time, We've identified some commonalities and use them as valuable teaching tools.
-These camps aren't just about casting.
-This program aims to elevate your understanding of Skagit casting.
-We break it down into easy-to-digest portions with a great mix of instruction and freedom to practice new skills, swing concepts, demos, equipment demystification and theory.
-Two days is our preferred format to cover the amount of material necessary.
-We do this in a comfortable & fun environment by developing a framework that helps you become a successful & effective Spey angler.
+The instructors spend much of their year guiding and fishing for salmon, steelhead, and trout, giving them exposure to a wide range of successes and failures—both their own and those of their clients.
+Over time, they have identified common patterns and now use them as valuable teaching tools.
+These camps aren’t just about casting; the program is designed to deepen students’ understanding of Skagit casting.
+Instruction is broken into easy-to-digest portions with a compelling blend of teaching and hands-on practice.
+Participants can expect to work on new skills, swing concepts, demonstrations, equipment demystification, and theory.
+A two-day format is preferred to thoroughly cover the material.
+The instructors create a comfortable, fun learning environment and provide a framework that helps each participant become a successful and effective Spey angler.

-The FFFC camp accommodation is a spacious canvas wall tents outfitted with comfy cots and plush sleeping pads.
-The camp has an outdoor shower & privacy shelter and a Cleanwaste portable toilet system.
+The FFFC camp accommodations include spacious canvas wall tents outfitted with comfortable cots and plush sleeping pads.
+The camp features an outdoor shower with a privacy shelter and a Cleanwaste portable toilet system.

-These camps are a comfortable, educational getaway where everything is cared for for you - fantastic meals, beautiful riverside camp, fireside discussions, and camaraderie.
+These camps offer a comfortable, educational getaway where everything is taken care of—fantastic meals, a beautiful riverside camp, fireside discussions, and genuine camaraderie.

 Course Curriculum Covers: